The Pendlay row and barbell row contribute to the upper back's development. But there are minor differences in muscles worked and time under tension.

 Between each repetition, you must recreate the lost tension that is produced in your back to ensure an effective rep.

-The barbell row requires constant tension and total body stabilization as the bar is sitting in your hand throughout the duration of the lift.
+The barbell row requires constant tension and total body stabilization as the bar sits in your hand throughout the lift.

-Thus, the barbell row will generate greater muscular damage and hypertrophy, and as a result, produce strength and size in the muscles of the back.
+Thus, the barbell row will generate greater muscular damage and hypertrophy, producing strength and size in the muscles of the back.

 Curious to know how powerlifters train their back?
 Read my article on How Do Powerlifters Train Back?
 3 Must-Do Workouts.